Home Spotlight Difference Between a Server and Waiter/Waitress

 Many establishments using these terms in a similar way and understanding what exactly each role involves isn’t always easy.
 To further clarify the Server vs. Waiter/Waitress distinction, let’s look at some key similarities and differences between them.

 With both Servers and Waiters/Waitresses taking orders and interacting with customers, some aspects of their work are similar.
-We listed the main ones in the table table below:
+We listed the main ones in the table below:

 AspectBoth Server and Waiter/Waitress